Floe-Project/Floe/readme.md

 - [ ] Overhaul GUI internals: refactor, add proper layout system

 ## Previously known as Mirage
 Floe is backwards-compatible with Mirage's libraries and presets.
-See more inforation about this in the [user manual](https://floe-synth.github.io/Floe/mirage.html).
+See more information about this in the [user manual](https://floe-synth.github.io/Floe/mirage.html).

 ## License
 This project is licensed under GPL version 3 or later.
 See the LICENCES folder for the full licence text.
 We follow the [REUSE](https://reuse.software/) recommendations for this repository.